aws-samples/aws-lambda-rdbms-integration/README.md

 Success!
 Using a PostgreSQL SQL select statement, you have successfully invoked your test function on Lambda, and retrieved the results.

-Now, explore some interesting use cases for your new Lambda interface.
+Now, let's explore some interesting use cases for your new Lambda interface.

 ## Part 2 - Example Use Cases